Arecibo Telescope: 2020 damage, decommissioning plans, and collapse

 Before repairs could be started, on November 7, 2020, one of the two main support cables from Tower 4 snapped, shattering part of the dish itself as it fell.
 The UCF engineering staff, which had been monitoring the cables with support from the U.S. Army Corps of Engineers, and the engineering firms they had hired previously evaluated the remaining cables from Tower 4.
 One engineering firm proposed stabilization efforts, while another suggested that they try to sever parts of the instrument platform such as the Gregorian dome to reduce the load.
-The third firm made the determination that there was no way to safely repair the damage at this point, as the remaining cables could be suspect, and furthermore that a controlled decommissioning of the telescope was the only effective means to avoid catastrophic failure which would threaten the other buildings on campus.
-The NSF took this advice and made the announcement on November 19, 2020 that they would decommission Arecibo over the following few weeks after determining the safest route to do so with a safety exclusion zone immediately put in place.
+The third firm made the determination that there was no way to safely repair the damage at that point, as the remaining cables could be suspect, and furthermore that a controlled decommissioning of the telescope was the only effective means to avoid catastrophic failure which would threaten the other buildings on campus.
+The NSF took this advice and made the announcement on November 19, 2020, that they would decommission Arecibo over the following few weeks after determining the safest route to do so, with a safety exclusion zone immediately put in place.
 NSF's Sean Jones stated, "This decision is not an easy one for NSF to make, but safety of people is our number one priority."
-The lidar facility will remain operational.
+The lidar facility was to remain operational.